 There may be additional standards required by the owner or organization that is responsible for review of documentation.
 These should be followed in lieu of these standards.

-Coordination Views

-These views are for coordination and collaboration with separate disciplines : civil, interior design, structural, MEP, landscaping.
-Collision detection between disciplines would be done here.

 View Filters

-View Filters are used in the Life Safety plans to show color and patterns for walls that have a Fire and /or Smoke rating in the Fire Rating parameter under Identity Data section of the Wall Family (this is a default “Type” parameter and is built into the standard version of Revit Architecture “Wall” families).
-Refer to Appendix “G” for details.
+View Filters are used for many views to limit the information and graphically define specific elements of the view (examples: Life Safety plans , natural gas lines, water lines, …)

 Tip: Note that the view filters list in Revit cannot be sorted.
 They are listed in the order they were created.